oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

    ```

 3. To view details of your submitted job, send a GET request to the `/omlmod/v1/jobs/{jobID}` endpoint.
 Here, `jobId` is the ID provided in response to the successful submission of your data monitoring job in the previous step.

-Run the following command to view job details:
+  _Example of a GET request to view job details:_

     ```
     <copy>